-Ombitasvir, paritaprevir, and ritonavir (Technivie) is a combination medicine used to treat genotype 4 chronic hepatitis C in adults without cirrhosis.
-This medicine is sometimes given together with another drug called ribavirin.
+Ombitasvir, paritaprevir, and ritonavir (Technivie) is a combination medicine used to treat genotype 4 chronic hepatitis C in adults without cirrhosis or with a certain type of cirrhosis (compensated cirrhosis).
+This medicine is given together with another drug called ribavirin.

 Ombitasvir, paritaprevir, and ritonavir may also be used for purposes not listed in this medication guide.

 If you have ever had hepatitis B, Technivie can cause this condition to come back or get worse.
 You will need frequent blood tests to check your liver function.

 Technivie is used in combination with other medication.
 Read the medication guide or patient instructions provided with each medication in your combination therapy.
 Do not change your doses or medication schedule without your doctor's advice.

 Before taking this medicine

 You should not use Technivie if you are allergic to ombitasvir, paritaprevir, or ritonavir, or if you have:

 moderate to severe liver problems; or

 If you take Technivie with ribavirin: There may be other reasons you should not take this combination treatment.
 Tell your doctor about all your medical conditions.

 Some medicines can interact with Technivie and should not be used at the same time.
 Your doctor may need to change your treatment plan if you use any of the following drugs: